ibm-cloud-docs/power-iaas/troubleshoot-aix.md

 {: #troubleshoot-hung-aix}
 {: troubleshoot}

 If the AIX VM does not boot, the {{site.data.keyword.cloud}} Console does not display the LEDs.
-You must boot the VM into **Maintenance Mode** to debug the boot issue.
+You must boot the AIX VM into **Maintenance Mode** to debug the boot issue.
 {: tsSymptoms}

-To debug the AIX boot issue, try the following steps:

-1. Start the console to the VM from the Novalink host.
-The VM must be powered on.
+1. Start the console to the AIX VM from the Novalink host.
+The AIX VM must be powered on.

-2. Restart the VM from a **different** SSH session to the Novalink host.
+2. Restart the AIX VM from a **different** SSH session to the Novalink host.

 3. Press **CTL+C** from the console on the first session.
-This should force the VM to boot to System Management Services (SMS).
+This should force the AIX VM to boot to System Management Services (SMS).
 {: tsResolve}